-6. Firms under monopolistic competition aim at profit maximization both in the short-run and in longrun, and profits are maximized at a point where marginal cost is equal to marginal revenue.
+6. Firms under monopolistic competition aim at profit maximization both in the short-run and in long- run, and profits are maximized at a point where marginal cost is equal to marginal revenue.
 7. Firms under monopolistic competition earn supernormal profits in the short-run and normal profits in the long-run.

 8. The demand curve of firms under monopolistic competition is highly elastic sloping from left to right.
-This is because commodities produced have close (many) substitutes.
+This is because commodities produced have close (many) substitutes but each firm has monopoly over its brand.